TylerHillery/harlequin-adbc/README.md

 I also recommend installing the extra adbc drivers for the databases you plan on connecting to otherwise you will have to download the driver yourself from another place and provide the `driver_path` as a cli argument.
 The driver path connection method hasn't been thoroughly test.

-If you don't install the driver but provide a `--drive-type` cli argument you will get an `ImportError`
+If you don't install the driver but provide a `--driver-type` cli argument you will get an `ImportError`

 ### Using pip